IrtizaZaidi356/Mentorness_Machine_Learning_Remote_Internship/README.md

 # **Mentorness | Machine Learning | Remote Internship**

 ### **Project No# 01:- Disease Prediction:**

-🚀 Excited to share our recent project on Predictive Modeling for Disease Diagnosis! 🚀 📊 **Objective:**
+📊 **Objective:**
      -  To develop a predictive model that accurately classifies individuals into diseased or non-diseased categories based on health attributes.
 This tool aims to support healthcare providers in disease diagnosis and prognosis.